 Importance of DAX in Power BI

 It’s important to learn the DAX functions in Power BI as they help you implement the functionalities like data transformation and visualization.
 With basic knowledge of the Power BI interface, you can create decent reports and share them online.
-However, for calculation and dimensional analysis, you need to know how Power BI DAX functions carried out.
+However, for calculation and dimensional analysis, you need to know how Power BI DAX functions are carried out.

 For example, you can calculate the growth percentage and visualize the growth percentage in different regions of a country to compare the data over the years.
 DAX in Power BI helps a designer create new measures, which in turn helps a business to identify the problems and find appropriate solutions.